genelet/godbi/README.md

 }
 ```

-where *NonePass* defines a slice of columns for a given action, whose values should not be passed to the next actions as constrains but as input data.
+where *NonePass* defines a slice of columns for given action, whose values should not be passed to the next actions as constrains but as input data.

 To parse _Model_ from json file `filename`: